Canon-H/gtest-gcov-framework/README.md

 # gtest_gcov_framework

-Framework for software testing using Google Test and Gcov tools in Windows + CMake + MinGW64 environment, placing the project files and test cases in the corresponding paths for testing.
+Framework for software testing using gtest and gcov tools in Windows + CMake + MinGW64 environment, placing the project files and test cases in the corresponding paths for testing.

 ## Required Environment